Ezequiel294/dotfiles/README.md

 The following instructions are a guide to installing and configuring Arch.
 It is necessary to know Linux-based operating systems and command line interfaces before following these instructions.

+> [!NOTE]
+> - Arch Linux installation images do not support Secure Boot.
+You will need to disable Secure Boot to boot the installation medium.
+> - Code examples may contain placeholders that must be replaced manually.

 # List of Requirements
 - Internet connection
 - 64-bit computer Using UEFI
 - Keyboard and Mouse
 - At least 2GB of available RAM Memory
-- At least 15GB of available storage
+- At least 16GB of available storage

 # Arch Installation